neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 ## Concurrent timeline creation

 If new historic timelines are created using the parent as an ancestor while the merge API is running, they will not be re-parented to the child.
-This doesn't break anything, but it leave the parent in a state where it might not be possible to delete it.
+This doesn't break anything, but it leaves the parent in a state where it might not be possible to delete it.

 Since timeline creations are an explicit user action, this is not something we need to